abdullahmehmoo/weather-app/README.md

 ## 🔍 Features

-- Get current weather by city name.
+- Automatically fetches your IP address using `ipify`
+- Detects your location based on your IP
-- Shows temperature, weather conditions, and more.
+- Shows current weather data using the **OpenWeatherMap API**
-- Clean and minimal design.
+- Minimal and clean interface

 ## 🛠️ Technologies Used